elenderg/PAL-1000/instruções de compilação.md

 `A source file is a thing with a path and a buffer.`

-...is modified and expanded to include (a) a "_source file_" type that is nothing but a pointer to a "_source file record"; (b) a "_source file record_" that has the same fields as the programmer specified plus "_next source file_" and "_previous source file_" pointers on the front for easy chaining; and (c) a compiler-generated type, "_source files_" (plural) with "_first source file_" and "_last source file_" fields that can be used as the anchor for a list.
+...is modified and expanded to include (a) a "_source file_" type that is nothing but a pointer to a "_source file record"; (b) a "_source file record_" that has the same fields as the programmer specified plus "_next source file_" and "previous source file_" pointers on the front for easy chaining; and (c) a compiler-generated type, "_source files_" (plural) with "_first source file_" and "last source file_" fields that can be used as the anchor for a list.
 Here they are in the listing:

 `/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`